Quasiregular mappings between equiregular SubRiemannian manifolds: Preliminaries

 A $p$-weak upper gradient $g$ of $f$ is \textit{minimal} if for every $p$-weak upper gradient $\tilde{g}$ of $f$, $\tilde{g}\geq g$ $\mu$-almost everywhere.
-If $f$ has an upper gradient in $L^p_\loc(X)$, then $f$ has a unique (up to sets of $\mu$-measure zero) minimal $p$-weak upper gradient by the following result from~\cite[Theorem 5.3.23]{hkst12}.
-In this situation, we denote the minimal upper gradient by $g_{f}$.
+If $f$ has an upper gradient in $L^p_\loc(X)$, then $f$ has a unique (up to sets of $\mu$-measure zero) minimal $p$-weak upper gradient by~\cite[Theorem 6.3.20]{hkst12}.
+In this situation, we denote the minimal upper gradient of $f$ by $g_{f}$.
+The minimal $p$-weak upper gradient $g_f$ should be thought of as a substitute for $|\nabla f|$, or the length of a gradient, for functions defined in metric measure spaces.

-\begin{proposition} The collection of all $p$-integrable $p$-weak upper gradients of a map $u:X\to Z$ is a closed convex lattice inside $L^p(X)$ and, if nonempty, contains a unique element of smallest $L^p$-norm.
-In particular, if a map has a $p$-integrable $p$-weak upper gradient, then it has a minimal $p$-weak upper gradient. \end{proposition}

-In view of the above result, the minimal $p$-weak upper gradient $\rho_u$ should be thought of as a substitute for $|\nabla u|$, or the length of a gradient, for functions defined in metric measure spaces.